-The process of gathering and analyzing accurate data from various sources to find answers to research problems, trends and probabilities, etc., to evaluate possible outcomes is Known as Data Collection.
+The process of gathering and analyzing accurate data from various sources to find answers to research problems, trends and probabilities, etc., to evaluate possible outcomes is known as data collection.
 Knowledge is power, information is knowledge, and data is information in digitized form, at least as defined in IT.
 Hence, data is power.
 But before you can leverage that data into a successful strategy for your organization or business, you need to gather it.
 That’s your first step.

 So, to help you get the process started, we shine a spotlight on data collection.
 What exactly is it?
 Believe it or not, it’s more than just doing a Google search!
 Furthermore, what are the different types of data collection?
 And what kinds of data collection tools and data collection techniques exist?
+If you want to get up to speed about what is data collection process, you’ve come to the right place.
+Let's start!

 What is Data Collection?